 These are commonly used in Year 1 and typically consist of a lecturer or teaching assistant working with a small group of students.
+The emphasis here is very much that you should treat learning Geography like learning a language - you need to speak 'Geography' yourself as well as listen to it being spoken.
 A tutorial where the lecturer does all the talking isn't really working.
 Try to make sure that you make a contribution to the discussion (making sure you've done the preparatory work really helps!)